Angel Reese: High school

 Reese attended St. Frances Academy in Baltimore, Maryland, where she was a four-year varsity basketball player under head coach Jerome Shelton.
 Early in her career, she was teammates with future WNBA player Nia Clouden.
 Due to her size and athleticism, she could play all five positions and entered the starting lineup midway through her first season.
 As a freshman, Reese averaged 11.1 points and 11 rebounds per game, earning All-Metro first team honors from The Baltimore Sun.
 She helped her team win the Interscholastic Athletic Association of Maryland (IAAM) A Conference title and finish the season with a record.
 Her team suffered its only loss to Hamilton Heights Christian Academy at the High School Nationals semifinals, where Reese recorded 20 points and 24 rebounds and made a putback shot to beat the buzzer and send the game to overtime.
 She was named to the High School Nationals all-tournament team.

-In her sophomore season, Reese repeated as an All-Metro first team selection, helping St. Frances win the IAAM A Conference championship and achieve a 24–4 record.
+In her sophomore season, Reese repeated as an All-Metro first-team selection, helping St. Frances win the IAAM A Conference championship and finish 24–4.
 She averaged 17.6 points, 12.1 rebounds, 3.1 assists and 1.8 blocks per game, leading her team in all four categories.
 Following the season, Reese played in the Capital Classic and was named her team's most valuable player after guiding the United States Future Stars to a 115–80 win over the Capital All-Stars.
 She was suspended early in her junior season after punching an opposing player in the face during a preseason scrimmage; no charges were filed.
 Reese averaged 22.6 points and 19.3 rebounds per game as a junior and was named All-Metro Player of the Year by The Baltimore Sun after leading St. Frances to the IAAM A Conference title.
 That year, she led Team Takeover to the Nike EYBL championship, posting 18 points and 11 rebounds in a 57–47 win over All Iowa Attack in the final.